dmahon10/react-scroll-progression-bar/README.md

 https://github.com/thisisadityarao/react-scroll-progress-bar

-I used the above class based component as a basis for this functional component.
+I used the above class based component as a starting point for this functional component.
 In addition to making it a functional component for the sake of modernity, instead of using `fixed` positioning, mine is `static`.
 I believe this makes it useful in a wider variety of contexts, particularly in the common under nav-bar style as shown in the